-Today I thought we would learn some English idioms related to body parts and master those expressions that are used every day.
+Learn popular English idioms related to body parts and master those expressions that are used every day in English.

-Scroll down to watch a short video lesson about Break a Leg idiom meaning.
+Don’t forget to watch 2 English video lessons about Break a Leg idiom meaning and Give Someone the Cold Shoulder idiom meaning.

 English Idioms Related to Body Parts